astromz/gce_ml/README.md

               $ gcloud compute ssh [my_instance] --zone=us-east-1c

         + Follow [this link](https://cloud.google.com/compute/docs/gpus/add-gpus#install-driver-script) to install drivers.
-Click `UBUNTU` to see the script for `Ubuntu 16.04 LTS - CUDA 8` (other driver versions are not supported!).
+Click `UBUNTU` to see the script for `Ubuntu 16.04 LTS - CUDA 8` (Tensorflow does not support other driver versions yet!).
     - Note the [Optimizing GPU performance](https://cloud.google.com/compute/docs/gpus/add-gpus#gpu-performance) section.
     - Next, as per the TensorFlow instructions (also [outlined here](https://github.com/GoogleCloudPlatform/ml-on-gcp/blob/master/gce/survival-training/README-tf-estimator.md#cuda-drivers)), add the CUDA path to our `LD_LIBRARY_PATH` environment variable in `~/.bashrc` file on the VM.
 Add the following lines to the end of your .bashrc: